-In the links below, you’ll find some sample paths that show how you might meet all the requirements in four years, while also pursuing a specialization.
-They are models for how you might plan your study—but they are not the only possibility, so it’s best to think of them as examples, not “marching orders.”
+Below you will find some sample paths that show how you might meet all the requirements in four years, while also pursuing a specialization.
+These are models for how you might plan your study, but they are not the only possibility, so it’s best to think of them as examples, not “marching orders.”

-Something else to remember before you get started: As a rule of thumb, lower-division courses are designed mainly with freshmen and sophomores in mind; 300-level courses are best suited for advanced sophomores and juniors, although seniors can also find things of interest in them; 400-level courses are considered junior and senior level courses; finally, our 407 seminars are intended mainly for students who are further along in their History studies.
+As a rule of thumb, lower-division courses are designed mainly with freshmen and sophomores in mind.
+300-level courses are best suited for advanced sophomores and juniors, although seniors can also find topics of interest in them.
+400-level courses are considered junior and senior level courses.
+Finally, our HIST 407 seminars are intended mainly for students who are further along in their history studies.

 Paths with a Thematic Focus:

 NEW!
 Environmental History